Bachelor of Science Accelerated Second Degree Nursing 122 Credits | School of Health and Natural Sciences | Bronx

 - Student will appraise principles of quality improvement, health care policy, and cost effectiveness to assist in the achievement of safe and quality outcomes of care for diverse populations.
 [II, V, VII, VIII]

-- B.A. or B.S. degree from an accredited college or university
+- B.A. or B.S. degree from an accredited college or university with a minimum GPA of 3.0 from an accredited institution

 - Personal Statement

-- One Personal reference
+- 1 professional reference

 Application and Deposit Deadlines